iammar99/Nutrimate/README.md

 It is a AI ap created with the help genAI .
 It helps you as a nutritionist .
 You just have to tell your weight , your  age , your height and have to select your diet type .
 I'm using anthropic api

 ## Steps To create

 - Create virtual enviornment by (python -m venv env)
 - Activate Virtual Enviornment by (env\Scripts\activate)
-- Install Anthropic by (pip install anthropic)
+- Install groq by (pip install groq)
 - Install Streamlit by (pip install streamlit)